1. States and events

 - To a shorter interval in order to receive alerts more quickly and to collect performance data at a higher resolution.

-Through defining a check period other than 24X7, the execution of checks can be interrupted in specified time frames.
+Through defining a check period other than 24X7, the execution of active checks can be interrupted in specified time frames.
 The service's status will no longer be updated, and will be flagged as stale, symbolised by .

-In combination with a long check interval one can ensure that a check is performed once per day at a specified time.
+In combination with a long check interval one can ensure that an active check is performed once per day at a specified time.
 If you set an interval of e.g. 24 hours and the check period at 02:00 - 02:01 on every day (only one minute per day), then Checkmk will ensure that the check really will be executed in this short time frame.

 With the aid of max check attempts you can avoid alerts in the case of sporadic errors.
 In this way you are effectively making a check less sensitive.
 If the check attempts are set to e.g. 3, and the corresponding service becomes CRIT, then initially no notification will be generated.
 If the the next two checks produce a result other than OK, the number of current attempts will increase to 3 and a notification will be sent.

-9. Passive Checks
+9. Active and passive Checks

 In order that the target system (server, network device, etc.) is not newly-contacted for every single service, once per interval Checkmk collects all important data in one pass.
 From this data, in a single action it calculates new results for all passive checks.
 This conserves CPU resources on both systems and is an important factor that supports Checkmk's high performance and scalability.